reinhardt021/reinhardt021.github.io/about.md

 ---

 ### Antifragile
+* Responses to variability and stress come from the outside.
+If something is fragile and it’s exposed to stress, there’s nothing built in to help fend off that stressor
+* **Less is usually more with antifragility**.
+To become anti-fragile, it pays to be small.
+With smallness comes increased agility and flexibility during volatile and chaotic times.
+If I were navigating a foggy sea filled with hidden icebergs, I’d rather be a passenger on a small, but maneuverable jet boat than a giant, but sluggish ocean liner.
+* **Responses to variability and stress are built into the antifragile**
+  * build systems that respond to variability internally
+* **Antifragile things have built-in redundancies**.
+This point stuck out to me the most.
+Unlike fragile systems/organizations/people, antifragile things don’t make efficiency the primary goal.
+For the antifragile, thriving in randomness is the goal, which often requires being “inefficient” through layering redundancies
+  * “Redundancy is ambiguous because it seems like a waste if nothing unusual happens.
+Except that something unusual happens — usually.”
+* Nature and tradition do a good job of creating antifragility
+  * look to nature for examples
+* Intentionally inject stress in your life
+  * short term acute stressors
+  * **sufficient recovery between stressors to rebuild stronger than before**
+* Add redundancies in your life: savings / worst case scenario planning
-* Barbell Strategy: A dual strategy, a combination of two extremes, one safe and one speculative
+* **Barbell Strategy**: A dual strategy, a combination of two extremes, one safe and one speculative
+  * embracing both extreme risk aversion on one side and extreme risk taking on the other while shunning everything in the middle
+* Never take advice from someone who doesn’t have “skin in the game.”
+  * If the person dispensing the advice or making the prediction has nothing to lose from being wrong, don’t listen to them.
+Pay more attention to people who have accepted risk and responsibility for their words.
-* Via Negativa
+* **Via Negativa**
-  - try to prove hypothesis wrong much like the scientific method
+  * try to prove hypothesis wrong much like the scientific method
-  - try to disqualify hypothesis many ways before saying that there is some correlation
+  * try to disqualify hypothesis many ways before saying that there is some correlation
+  * **“the first step towards antifragility consists in first decreasing downside.”**
+  * Instead of focusing your time on adding things to your life to make it better, focus first on subtracting habits, practices, things, people that fragilize you.
+A few examples: get rid of debt, quit smoking, stop hanging around toxic friends, eliminate unhealthy foods.
+* **Keep your options open**
+  * increase optionality: more savings, more skills

 ### Deep Work
 * Deep Work Helps You Quickly Learn Hard Things